ItalianFind a programme

 The advanced critical and professional skills developed at postgraduate level, alongside skills in research and communicating research, also prepare our graduates for a diverse range of careers, from the civil service and law to commerce and the media.

 Dr Rhiannon Daniels, (Senior Lecturer), Histories of reading; manuscript and early print culture ; Medieval and Renaissance Italian culture; the reception of Boccaccio.

 Prof John Foot, (Professor), Contemporary Italian history and culture; Italian fascism; memory studies; sports history and culture; the history of psychiatry.

-Prof Ruth Glynn, (Professor), modern and contemporary Italian culture; Naples and the urban imaginary; representations of Italy' s experience of political violence and terrorism in the anni di piombo; women and violence
+Prof Ruth Glynn, (Professor), modern and contemporary literature and culture; Naples and the urban imaginary; representations of political violence and terrorism in the anni di piombo; women' s studies